esphome/esphome-docs/custom/i2c.rst

         id: input_1
         icon: "mdi:counter"

 We want to write this number to a ``REGISTER_ADDRESS`` on the slave device via I²C.
-The Arduino-based looping code shown above is modified following the guidance in :doc:`Custom Sensor Component <components/sensor/custom.rst>`.
+The Arduino-based looping code shown above is modified following the guidance in :doc:`Custom Sensor Component <custom>`.

 .. code-block:: cpp